About

 The Engineer of Record (EOR) conducts annual tailings facility performance reviews, with the most recent performance review occurring in 2024.

 Material findings from annual performance reviews and DSRs are those that have, a high probability of being a significant dam safety concern where the integrity of the facility is compromised, within 12 months of the findings.
-Material findings from social and environmental monitoring programs are those that have a significant impact on the community and stakeholders near the facility.

 The next Dam Safety Review (DSR) by an independent qualified engineering firm is scheduled to commence in 2029.
 As per the Syrah TSF Framework the same auditor cannot conduct consecutive DSRs so a different engineering firm will be selected.